aparna29/Implementation-of-REM-in-ns-3/src/traffic-control/doc/rem.rst

 Attributes
 ==========

-The key attributes that the RemQueue class holds include the following:
+The key attributes that the RemQueueDisc class holds include the following:

 * ``Mode:`` REM operating mode (BYTES or PACKETS).
 The default mode is PACKETS.
 * ``QueueLimit:`` The maximum number of bytes or packets the queue can hold.
 The default value is 50 bytes / packets.